agdsn/pycroft/README.md

 * db: A postgres database to be used for the pycroft database and the legacy cache.

+## Pycharm Integration

+In order to integrate the setup into pycharm, make sure you updated, there were important bugfixes.

+### Project interpreters

+The source code provides two running configurations, one for running the test instance, and one for unittesting.
+In order for them to work correctly, we need to add two project interpreters, which will represent the corresponding docker-compose setup.

+Go to “Settings” → “Project interpreters” → Gear icon → “Add remote” →
+“Docker Compose”.

+Create a new server (use the default settings for that) if noone exists yet.
+Add the config file `compose/default/docker-compose.yml`.
+Select service: `web` and python interpreter: `python3`.

+Repeat the same thing for `compose/testing/docker-compose.yml`.

+Save, and make sure the correct interpreter (`/default/`, not `/testing/`) is selected as default for the project (“Project settings” → “Project interpreter”).
+As a proof of concept, you can run a python console.

+### Database connections (optional)

+Open the database window and open the preferences.
+Install any missing driver files.
+Although the password should be set and remembered, for some reason pycharm may ask you anyway.
+The password is `password`.

+### Things left to do

+Just as in the manual setup described below, you will need to import the legacy dump so the test instance has a data foundation.

+## The pure docker way

-You can now start all of the services (the `-d` stands for “detached”).
+After having installed docker and docker-compose, you can now start all of the services (the `-d` stands for “detached”).
 This pulls the postgres image and builds the one for pycroft.
 Since a whole production system is going to be set up, this may take a few minutes, so grab a cup of tea and relax.

 ```sh
 docker-compose up -d